 GENERAL INFORMATION

-LAST NAME FIRST NAME DATE OF BIRTH MM/DD/YY
+LAST FIRST DATE OF MM/DD/YY

+NAME NAME BIRTH

-STREET ADDRESS MAILING ADDRESS CITY STAT E ZIP CODE
+STREET ADDRESS CITY STATE ZIP CODE

+ADDRESS

 PERSONAL EMAIL ADDRESS PHONE

 JOB INFORMATION

-IATSE UNION MEMBER ○ YES ○ NO NON-MEMBER WORKIN UNDER IATSE AGREEM - () YES O NO
+YES NO NON-MEMBER WORKI UNDER IATSE AGREEM YES NO

-IATSE LOCAL # PRIMARY JOB CLASSIFICATION
+IATSE LOCAL # PRIMARY JOB CLASSIFICATION Sel ect Primai ry Job Classification

 IATSE TTF SAFETY FIRST!
-ON ILINE COURSES NEWSLETTER SUI BSCRIPTION
+ON ILINE COURSES NEWSLETTER SU BSCRIPTION

-CHECK HERE FOR A FREE IATSE ONLINE COURSES ACCOUNT TTF SAFETY FIRST! ○ CHECK HERE TO SUBSCRIBE TO THE IATSE TTF NEWSLETTER
+CHECK HERE FOR A FREE IATSE ONLINE COURSES ACCOUNT TTF SAFETY FIRST!
+CHECK HERE TO SU IBSCRIBE TO THE IATSE TTF NEWSLETTER

 CERTIFICATION

 I certify that the information on this form is true and complete to the best of my knowledge.
 If asked, I agree to provide substantiation of the information I have given on this form.
 I agree and understand that the IATSE Training Trust Fund will share my name and contact information with my union and employer to verify my eligibility, enrollment status, and course completions.
 I also understand that the IATSE TTF will share my name, email address, and other personally identifiable information on this application with my Local Union LinkedIn Learning contact (aka Group Assistant).
 Group Assistants can create and assign customized Learning Paths and view member usage reports.
-I also understand that the IATSE TTF will share my name, email address, and other personally identifiable information on this application with the LATSE TTF will share my name, email address, and other personally identifiable information on this application.
+I also understand that the IATSE TTF will share my name, email address, and other the IATSE TTF will share my name, email address, and other personally is that the IATSE TTF will share my name, email address, and other the IATSE TTF will share my name, email address, and other the IATSE TTF will share my name, email address, and other personally identifiable information on this application with the IATSE TTF will share my name, email address, and other personally identifiable information on this application with the IATSE TTF will share my name, email address, and other personally identifiable information on this application with the LMS manager, so they can email me my credentials.